 Thieves will have an even harder time trying to cut through this cable than the thinner cable used in the retractable lock.

 #7) Samsonite Rolling Suitcase with Combination Lock

 Well, what I do is use the combination lock to essentially turn my suitcase into a giant safe.
-The screenshot below shows the zipper lock featured on the suitcase:

 I then use a retractable cable lock similar to the Lewis N. Clark model above to add an extra layer of security.
 When I’m staying somewhere long-term, I lock my larger valuables inside the suitcase and store my suitcase.